What does an honorary consul do? Foreign Affairs in plain language

 An honorary consul’s work

 There are two elements to an honorary consul’s work: assisting Dutch nationals abroad and representing Dutch trade interests.
+They do this at the request of the embassy they fall under.
 Members of the public are often unaware of an honorary consul’s role until there is a crisis or natural disaster.
-Most of their work is done behind the scenes, where they make a difference for Dutch people and Dutch businesses.

-Honorary consuls help Dutch nationals abroad.
+At the request of the embassy, honorary consuls help Dutch nationals abroad.
 For example in the event of a hospital stay, missing person, death, natural disaster or other emergency.
-They also visit Dutch prisoners and issue emergency travel documents and consular declarations for which the applicant is required to appear in person.
+They also visit Dutch prisoners and issue emergency travel documents.

-In addition, honorary consuls create unique economic opportunities for Dutch companies.
-They open doors for the business community and facilitate visits.
-They maintain close ties with the local Dutch community.
+In addition, honorary consuls are indispensable for Dutch companies.
+At the embassy’s request they can spring into action to open doors and facilitate visits, enabling the business community to take advantage of unique opportunities.
+They also maintain close ties with the local Dutch community.

 Where are honorary consuls based?

 The Ministry of Foreign Affairs has a global network of around 140 embassies and consulates-general.
 In countries and regions without a diplomatic mission, an honorary consul can be appointed to help Dutch people and Dutch businesses.
-Dutch embassies can suggest countries or regions where they believe an honorary consul would have added value.
+Dutch embassies can suggest countries or regions where they believe an honorary consul would have added value, after which the process of opening a consulate can be set in motion.

-Potential honorary consuls are approached by the embassy that their country or region falls under.
-The job requirements vary, because not every country or mission has the same needs.
-In general, honorary consuls should have a big network so that they can help Dutch nationals and businesses effectively.
-They also need to be willing and able to spend time carry out the tasks that come with this largely unpaid position.
-An honorary consul should act with integrity, have a good reputation, agree with Dutch values and be able to facilitate contacts with the authorities in their country.
+An honorary consul should act with integrity, have a good reputation and be able to facilitate contacts with the authorities in their country.
 They should also have an in-depth understanding of the local situation and speak the local language or languages, as well as English and preferably Dutch, too.

 Honorary consuls receive only an expense allowance for the work they do.
-Most honorary consuls hold the position in addition to their regular job.
-They carry out tasks on the basis of a volunteer agreement rather than an employment contract.
-Honorary consuls are appointed for a period of five years or less.
-Their appointment can be extended by five years at a time.
+It is an unsalaried, part-time role.
+They carry out tasks on the basis of a volunteer agreement and don’t have an employment contract with the Ministry of Foreign Affairs.
+In principle, honorary consuls are appointed for a period of five years.
+An appointment can be extended once by another five years.
+Shorter appointments are possible for honorary consuls who are nearing retirement age.
+The maximum age for an honorary consul is 70.

 Honorary consuls’ work in practice